Group photo of the Florida LEL Team

 Established in 2000, the Florida Law Enforcement Liaison (LEL) Program operates under the Institute of Police Technology and Management (IPTM) and is funded by the Florida Department of Transportation (FDOT) and the National Highway Traffic Safety Administration (NHTSA).

 The Florida LEL Program has significantly increased law enforcement participation in traffic safety initiatives statewide.
-This engagement contributes to reducing crashes, improving roadway safety, and saving lives.
+This engagement directly contributes to reducing crashes, improving roadway safety, and saving lives.

 We need your consent to load the translations